OpenThaiGPT/openthaigpt-pretraining/src/data/scripts/crawl_krisdika/README.md

 ### polity:
 - output_path: path to output file of jsonl for polity date.
 ### King:
-- output_path: path to output file of jsonl for polity data.
+- output_path: path to output file of jsonl for king data.

 ## Run scrape Krisdika Polity
 ```bash